MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ![Teams desktop with lobby notification](./media/join-call-with-teams-desktop.PNG "Teams desktop with lobby notification")

-If you're joining the call using the Dynamics 365 Remote Assist mobile app, you'll receive a notification that looks like the following image when your customer is waiting in the lobby.
+If you're joining the call using the Dynamics 365 Remote Assist mobile app, you'll receive a notification that looks like this when your customer is waiting in the lobby.

 ![Admit into lobby](./media/OTC-C1-lobby.png "Admit")